larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 Install the EXTRACT bookmarklet as described on the [EXTRACT website](https://extract.jensenlab.org/).
 We recommend using [Firefox](http://getfirefox.org/), as some functionality will not work in the latest Chrome and Chrome-based browsers.

+_Hint: If the bookmarks toolbar is not showing in Firefox then go the File menu bar and select View → Toolbars → Bookmarks Toolbar → Always show_

 Open the paper "Binding of _Actinobacillus actinomycetemcomitans_ lipopolysaccharides to _Peptostreptococcus micros_ stimulates tumor necrosis factor alpha production by macrophage-like cells" ([Yoshioka et al., 2005](https://pubmed.ncbi.nlm.nih.gov/15720573/)) and click the **EXTRACT** bookmarklet.
 After a short time, terms should be highlighted in the text.

 _1. What do the different colors mean?_